platyplus/platyplus/charts/hasura/README.md

 - Kubernetes 1.12+
 - Helm 3
-- Traefik Custom Resource Definitions installed on your cluster (for ingress routes)
 - PV provisioner support in the underlying infrastructure (for PostgreSQL persistence)
+- If activating Ingress routes:
+  - Traefik, including its Custom Resource Definitions, installed on your cluster (for ingress routes)
+  - DNS records pointing to your routes

 ## Installing the Chart